Getting a Police Mortgage

 They’ll get an accurate depiction of your finances and then:

-- Advise on the size of mortgage you should be able to access and the various elements impacting your application.
+- Advise on the size of the mortgage you should be able to access and the various elements impacting your application.

-- Collaborate on compiling a strong mortgage application, sharing what paperwork you’ll need to evidence your police income, including any over time, as well as your deposit and credit history.
+- Collaborate on compiling a strong mortgage application, sharing what paperwork you’ll need to evidence your police income, including any overtime, as well as your deposit and credit history.

 Eligibility criteria for police officers